JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

-# Integration Compose for Desktop into Swing-based aplication
+# Integration Compose for Desktop into Swing-based application

 ## What is covered